 Appropriately Uses Anti-Anxiety Medication

-This statistic tells you the percent of long-term patients receiving antianxiety drugs.
+This figure measures the percentage of long-term care patients receiving antianxiety drugs.

 Managing Depression Among Residents

-Measures the percent of long-term care patients who are exhibiting depressive symptoms.
+Measures the percent of long-term stay patients demonstrating symptoms of depression.

 Appropriate Vaccine Usage

 In Mary Anna Nursing Home, 89.54% of Patients